pkp/pkp-docs/learning-ojs/en/reviewing.md

 ![](./assets/learning-ojs-3-rev-step3-2.png)

 Hit OK.
-You will be taken the final confirmation screen thanking you for your work.
+You will be taken to the final confirmation screen thanking you for your work.

 ![](./assets/learning-ojs-3-rev-step4.png)